Everyone knows it’s a tough economy. But that does not justify an employer in failing to pay you what the law calls for.

 Overtime-pay laws require employers to pay certain employees at a higher rate than normal if the employees work more than a certain number of hours each week.

 Federal law requires employers to pay an employee a wage of at least one-and-a-half times his or her ordinary rate for any hours worked over 40 in a workweek.
-In general, both New Jersey and New York impose similar requirements, but the rate of overtime pay varies in some cases.
+In general, New Jersey imposes similar requirements, but the rate of overtime pay varies in some cases.

 Meals and Breaks